rwieruch/blog_robinwieruch_content/react-component-composition.md

 Now, wherever we use the Form component, we can capture the username of a user.
 It's identical to the HTML form from before, isn't it?
 Think about it for a moment.

 No, it isn't.
 At the moment, the Form is only capable of doing one thing.
 We did loose all the benefits from the HTML element composition, because we ended up with a specialized Form component.
-It can be reused anywhere in our React application (here in App component), but it handles only one case.
+It can be reused anywhere in our React application, but it handles only one case.
 To make it even clearer, we would have to rename the Form component.

 {{< highlight javascript "hl_lines=6 9" >}}
 import React, { useState } from 'react';